-- 1. Secure the college/military visitation or job shadowing request form from the guidance office; - Return the completed form to the guidance office no less than five (5) school days prior to the visit; - Present verification of the visit to the attendance office upon the return to school in order for the absence to be deemed excused. - (v) Extreme Weather Attendance
+- Secure the college/military visitation or job shadowing request form from the guidance office. - Return the completed form to the guidance office no less than five (5) school days prior to the visit. - Present verification of the visit to the attendance office upon the return to school in order for the absence to be deemed excused.

+(v) Extreme Weather Attendance

 In times of extreme weather, school may still be in session or only delayed.
 Parents make the final determination as to whether their child will come to school.
 The parent decision will not penalize any student academically.
-An extreme weather attendance absence will not count against the student for Senior Outstanding Attendance Privilege.